HBDPG-2/hbdpg-2.github.io/README.md

 ## Built-in security features

-* **High device performance requirements** slow down the algorithm and make brute-force attacks more difficult.
+* **High device performance requirements** reduce generation speed and make brute-force attacks longer and more resource-intensive.

-* **2-Factor Deterministic Generation (2-FDG)** significantly increases the possible number of combinations and make brute-force attacks more difficult.
+* **Using two different passphrases** to generate passwords significantly increases the possible number of combinations and make brute-force attacks more difficult.

 * **Reversibility Protection** prevents the generated hash and passphrases from being revealed if your password is compromised.